SetProtocol/STIPS/STIPS/STIP-005.md

 + *deposit*: transfers assets from SetToken to Perp protocol
 + *withdraw*: transfers assets from Perp protocol to SetToken
-+ *trade*: manage long/short positions on margin

 **New: Viewer API**

-+ *getPositionInfo*: gets position, debt, collateral, funding and PnL balances
++ *getPositionInfo*: gets base and quote positions,
-+ getPriceBasedInfo: gets AMM spot price and current leverage ratio
++ *getAccountInfo*: gets vault collateral, funding and owedRealizedPnL balances
++ *getSpotPrice*: gets the UniswapV3 mid-point price of a base asset

 <tr><td valign="top">